Avinashkumar8694/curlspy/README.md

 - -m, --methods <methods>: HTTP methods to scrape.
 (Default: POST,PUT,DELETE,GET)
 - -i, --interval <interval>: Interval to save to file in seconds.
 (Default: 15)
 - -r, --restore <restore>: option to load exist curl and urls to continue with the same otherwise it will create new
+- -a,  --all <all>: collect all curl, defaults to true

 ## Generate Swagger Specification